pleiadesian/pleiadesian/README.md

 - 🌱 I’m interested in computer systems & quant trading
 - 💬 My research works mainly focus on storage and file systems
 - 🔭 I’m currently working on
+  - A new paradigm for the lock-free data structure
-  - My undergraduate thesis about RL4sys
+  - A research project about RL4sys
   - [A GSoC project](https://summerofcode.withgoogle.com/projects/#6471598049067008) about Ceph RGW
   - [A quant system](https://github.com/IdaoQuant) for HFT in Shanghai and Shenzhen stock markets